jackrieger/core-1-interaction/sessions/4/index.md

 ## How do I debug?

-Let's go through the process of debugging an isssue with your code.
+Let's go through the process of debugging an issue with your code.

+- Validators
+  - HTML
+  - CSS
+  - JavaScript (later)
+- Beautifiers
+  - HTML
+  - CSS
+  - VS Code (format on save)
+- Stack Overflow
+- ChatGPT

 ## Break